python-packaging/dowsing/README.md

 If you're willing to run the code and have it take longer, take a look at the pep517 api `get_requires_for_*` or have it generate the metadata (assuming what you want is in there).
 An example is in `dowsing/_demo_pep517.py`

+This project's `dowsing.pep517` api is designed to do something similar, but not fail on missing build-time requirements.

 # Further Reading